A-Locke/a-locke/cloud/kubernetes/dashboard/README.md

 ## 🛠 Step 1: Move DNS to Cloudflare

 1. Sign up at [https://cloudflare.com](https://cloudflare.com)
-2. Add your domain (e.g., locke.cz)
+2. Add your domain (e.g., your.domain)
 3. Cloudflare will scan your existing DNS records
 4. Update your domain registrar's nameservers to Cloudflare's provided servers
 5. Wait for DNS propagation (typically <24h)